MuneebUllahKhan222/Expense-Tracker/readme.md

 - Hard coded values in right pane of home screen.
 - Hard coded the category and the type of expense to database.
 - Didn't Create the doughnut chart

+#### Improved

+The deployed link is (https://expense-tracker-d752ab.netlify.app/).
+- removed Hard coded category and the type of expense to database.